mbmcmullen27/linux/README.md

 - used to advertise the locations of include files and libraries and to specify flags you need to compile and link a program
 - example: `pkg-config --libs zlib`
 - list known packages `pkg-config --list-all`

+### Chapter 17 - Virtualizatyion

+- (403) "In general, a virtual machine with its operating system is called a _guest_.
+The _host_ is whatever runs the hypervisor.
+For type 2 hypervisors, the host is just your native system.
+For type 1 hypervisors, the host is the hypervisor itself, possibly combined with a specialized companion system."